AlexGrama22/LFPC-Labs/reports and screens/Report_lab3.md

 ```
 ### Tokenize method
+The tokenize method of the Lexer class in Python provides a powerful mechanism for breaking down an input string into a structured list of tokens.
+By leveraging regular expressions and a collection of token patterns, this method enables the identification and extraction of meaningful units from the input.

-The Lexer class's tokenize method accepts a string input and returns a token list.
-It accomplishes this by looping through the list of token patterns in the Lexer instance's self.token_patterns attribute.
-The method utilizes regular expressions to match each pattern to the start of the input string.
-If a match is detected, the method combines the token type and matched string to create a token, which it then adds to the token list stored in the Lexer instance's self.tokens attribute.
+During the execution of the tokenize method, the Lexer instance accesses its self.token_patterns attribute, which contains the list of predefined token patterns.
+It iterates through this list, attempting to match each pattern to the beginning of the input string.
+If a match is successfully detected, the method combines the token type associated with the pattern and the matched substring to create a token representation.

-If a match is found, the method modifies the input string by removing the matched section.
-This process is repeated until the entire input string has been processed.
-If a pattern is not matched to any portion of the input string, the method will throw a ValueError containing an error message indicating an invalid token was encountered.
+To ensure efficient processing, the tokenize method modifies the input string by removing the portion that has been matched.
+This iterative process continues until the entire input string has been examined and all possible tokens have been extracted.
+The resulting tokens are then added to the token list stored in the self.tokens attribute of the Lexer instance.

+However, if a pattern fails to match any portion of the input string, indicating the presence of an invalid or unexpected token, the tokenize method raises a ValueError.
+This exception serves as an indicator that the Lexer encountered a token that does not conform to any defined pattern, thereby signaling a potential issue in the input or the lexer's configuration.

+By employing the Lexer class and its tokenize method, developers gain a reliable and flexible tool for performing lexical analysis in Python.
+This functionality proves invaluable in a wide range of applications, including the development of programming language tools, syntax highlighting editors, code analyzers, and many other language processing tasks.

 Lastly, the method returns the token list that was generated.
 ```python